fgrassals/file-storage-api/README.md

 $ cd file-storage-api

 # Use docker-compose to build the docker images
-# This will download some files so it may take a while
+# This will download some files and build the project so it may take a while
-$ docker-compose build web
+$ docker-compose build app

 # Use docker-compose to start the application and database containers
 $ docker-compose up